-On July 1st, 1941, commercial television broadcasting officially began.
-In New York City, three stations (representing CBS, NBC and DuMont) were on the air.
-Only NBC had a commercial license but it was CBS that offered the most programs on a weekly basis.
-DuMont primarily broadcast test patterns.
-Read about some of television's earliest shows, including Thrills & Chills Everywhere, Men at Work, Fashion Discoveries in Television and more.
+When commercial TV began in July 1941, New York City had three stations on the air.
+Although NBC had the only commercial license, CBS offered the most programs on a weekly basis.
+Learn about some of TV’s earliest shows, including Thrills & Chills Everywhere, Men at Work, Fashion Discoveries in Television, and more.

 After several years of false starts and missteps on May 2nd, 1941 the Federal Communications Commission announced that “recent developments demonstrate the industry is entirely within agreement with television broadcasting and is ready for standardization” and set July 1st as the start of “full commercialization” of television [1, 2].
 Stations wishing to operate commercially would have to broadcast at least fifteen hours per week .
 Weighing heavily on the mind of broadcasters and manufacturers alike was the issue of defense production, which could heavily curtail the number of sets available for the public .
 Nonetheless, after months of setbacks commercial broadcasting was officially on the way.
 There would be no stopping it now.